WICG/turtledove/FLEDGE.md

 ##### 6.2.1 Negative Interest Groups

 Negative interest groups are joined using the same API as normal interest groups, though a different set of fields must be provided.
 Notably, only the owner, name, lifetimeMs, updateURL and additionalBidKey fields are allowed for negative interest groups.
 Conversely, only negative interest groups are allowed to specify the additionalBidKey field.
-The 'additionalBidKey' field is described in more detail in section 6.3.
-Additional Bid Keys.
+The 'additionalBidKey' field is described in more detail in section [6.2.3 Additional Bid Keys](#623-additional-bid-keys).

 ```
 const myGroup = {